 We asked students how often they use certain Library services.
-Sixty percent said they visit the Library daily or weekly with another 30% (90% total) saying they visit it at least monthly.
+Sixty percent said they visit the Library daily or weekly with another 30% saying they visit it at least monthly.
 Only 8% said they never visit the Library.
 Thirty percent said they use EDS daily or weekly and another 38% (68% total) reported monthly usage.
 Thirty-two percent said they have never used it.
 Twenty-six percent reported talking with a Librarian daily or weekly and another 37% monthly (63% total) with 37% reporting never having talked with a librarian.
-This would indicate that high percentages of students make use of the Library, and that declining raw numbers stated above are more indicative of reduced overall student population as well as reduced operating hours.
+This would seem to further indicate that high percentages of students on campus make use of the Library, and that declining raw numbers stated above are more indicative of reduced student population overall as well as reduced operating hours.
 We also asked students about the last time they had visited the Library: 56% had been in the previous two weeks and another 26% (82%) had been within that semester.
 Thirteen percent reported last having visited the previous semester.

 We also asked students to rate services in the Library.
-When asked if circulation staff (classified staff or student workers) or reference staff (faculty) were courteous-and helpful, 84% strongly agreed or agreed that the circulation staff was, and 83% strongly agreed or agreed that the reference staff was.
+When asked if circulation staff (classified staff or student workers) or reference staff (faculty) were courteousness and helpfulness, 84% strongly agreed or agreed that the circulation staff was, and 83% strongly agreed or agreed that the reference staff was.
 The percent who disagreed or strongly disagreed was 4% for circulation and 3% for reference.
 Seventy-nine percent strongly agreed or agreed the Library was quiet and 86% said it was comfortable.
 Forty-five percent strongly agreed or agree the Library has enough computers, however, 42% disagreed or strongly disagreed.
-This was the most negative rating for Library services we had on the survey.
+This was the most negative rating for Library services we had.
 As reported above, 65% of students taking our survey reported using the computers in the Library to complete homework, access Blackboard or MyAVC, and take exams.
 Only 7% said they do not use the Library's computers.
-As such, it would indicate the Library will need to investigate increasing its number of student accessible computers in the future.

 We also asked students about their research practices and how they value the Library and research.
 When asked how they begin research, 48% said they start with Google followed by EDS, at 34%, and the reference desk at ten percent.
 Seventy-seven percent strongly agreed or agreed that using the Library is necessary to successfully complete assignments (this is above the 67% of faculty who felt the same from their survey), with 12% who disagreed or strongly disagreed.
-Seventy-five percent strongly agreed or agreed that using the Library will help them in pursuit of a degree in their major and 6% who disagreed or strongly disagreed.
+Seventy-five percent strongly agreed or agreed that using the Library will help in pursuit of a degree in their major and 6% who disagreed or strongly disagreed.
 However, on this question, 18% had no opinion.
 There were similar results when asked about the value of the Library in helping them prepare for their career: 69% strongly agreed or agreed, 9% disagreed or strongly disagreed and 22% had no opinion.
-It is also worth noting that 71% of students reported never having had a research methods workshop, which is near the 85% of faculty from the faculty survey who reported never using them.
+It is also worth noting that 71% of students reported never having had a research methods workshop, which is close to 85% of faculty from the faculty survey who reported never using them.